mpicbg-scicomp/tissue_miner/README.md

 News
 =================

-**New TM release on Nov 16th:**
+**New TM release on May 1st 2017:**

+* New release is 1.0.2 see *[Version history](https://github.com/mpicbg-scicomp/tissue_miner/blob/master/version_history.md) for changes
-* We now highly recommend to run TM through Docker (Win7, Win10, MacOS, other Unix)
+* TissueMiner must be run through DockerToolBox (Win7, Win10, MacOS) or Docker (Linux)
 * To update TM run `docker pull etournay/tissue_miner` in a terminal (Linux) or Docker-QuickStart-terminal (MacOS, Windows)
-* Designed to work through Docker to simplify installation and maintenance: the **[TM R User Manual](https://mpicbg-scicomp.github.io/tissue_miner/user_manual/TM_R-UserManual_v1.0.1.html)** has been updated accordingly
+* Designed to work through Docker to simplify installation and maintenance: here is the **[TM R User Manual](https://mpicbg-scicomp.github.io/tissue_miner/user_manual/TM_R-UserManual_v1.0.1.html)**
-* Versioning now enabled for docker images: new release is 1.0.1

 * Please **update the tm alias** in your .bashrc by adding the `-u rstudio` option:

 ```
 alias tm='docker run --rm -ti -v $(dirname $PWD):/movies -w /movies/$(basename $PWD) -u rstudio etournay/tissue_miner'
 ```
 * CAUTION for Linux Users: this only works if your user ID is 1000.
-The Docker team is working on this aspect to provide a better [solution](https://integratedcode.us/2015/10/13/user-namespaces-have-arrived-in-docker/).
-* The Rstudio software is now bundled with TissueMiner (many thanks to the Rstudio and rocker teams) to easily run the TissueMiner API and to create new scripts for addressing project-specific questions.
+* The Rstudio IDE is bundled with TissueMiner (many thanks to the Rstudio and rocker teams) to easily run the TissueMiner API and to create new scripts for addressing project-specific questions.

 ![alt tag](https://github.com/mpicbg-scicomp/tissue_miner/blob/gh-pages/readme_screenshots/stripes_0.jpg)